Caucorico/SSIO/Network-Simulation/TP-02/SSIO-report-TP-02.md

 In the **configuration 7**, the *Ack* mechanism was enabled.
 So, when a packet is lost, after a timeout, the emitter will try to resend it.
 We can verify that by reading the numRetry statistics that is **74** in the configuration number 7.
 (74 can change because of the stochastics simulation)

+In this screenshot, the wireless-6 with **0** retry is on the top and the wireless-7 with some retries on the bottom.
 ![Simulation screenshot](./images/configuration-7-num-retry.png "Simulation screenshot")

 In the source file of Csma (`inet/src/inet/linklayer/csmaca/CsmaCaMac.cc`), we can see the implementation of the protocol.